EloiStree/2025_01_01_AsymmetricServerAPIntIID/README.md

+# APInt Push IID

+_A websocket server to share integer through a Raspberry PI_

 APInt is designed to facilitate the sharing of integers between computers, simplifying multiplayer interactions, IoT applications, and remote control.

 IID stands for Index, Integer, and Date: